 When it comes to popular finishing salts, most would agree that both Himalayan salt and fleur de sel are among the most prized.
 Both can provide a salt flavor equally well, but there is usually more to finishing salts than flavor.
-If you are trying to choose between these two salts or just want to learn more about them, let’s break it all down in another SPICEography Showdown.
+How do these two compare?
+Let’s dig in so that you can make the best choice for your cooking.

 How does the flavor of Himalayan salt differ from that of fleur de sel?